tasket/wyng-backup/README.md

 Alpha pre-release v0.4 which adds:

  - Authenticated encryption

+ - Btrfs and XFS local volumes

  - Metadata compression

 Wyng is released under a GPL license and comes with no warranties expressed or implied.

-Requirements & Setup
+v0.4 Requirements & Setup
 ---

 Before starting:

+* Python 3.8 or greater is required for basic operation.

+* For encryption and top performance, the _python3-pycryptodome_ and _python3-zstd_ packages should be installed, respectively.

+* Volumes to be backed-up must reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool, Btrfs subvolume, or XFS filesystem.

-* Thin-provisioning-tools, lvm2, and python >=3.5.4 must be present on the source system.
-For top performance, at least python 3.6 plus the `python3-zstd` package should be installed before creating an archive.
+* For backing up from LVM, _thin-provisioning-tools & lvm2_ must be present on the source system.

-* The destination system (if different from source) should also have python, plus a basic Unix command set and filesystem (i.e. a typical Linux or BSD system).
+* The destination system where the Wyng archive is stored (if different from source) should also have python3, plus a basic Unix command set and filesystem (i.e. a typical Linux or BSD system).
+Otherwise, FUSE may be used to access remote storage using sftp or s3 protocols without concern for python or Unix commands.

-* Volumes to be backed-up must reside in an LVM thin-provisioned pool.

-Wyng is currently distributed as a single Python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.
+Wyng is distributed as a single Python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.

-Settings are initialized with `wyng arch-init`:
+Archives can be created with `wyng arch-init`:

 ```